Plastic Flower Pot Cover | Under $20

 Plastic Flower Pot Cover In Progress

-Now, the only thing left to do is to add two more boards to the last side.
-Can you see that the original two sides are opposite of each other?
-By making those two sides first, this is a very simple assembly process.
+Now, the only thing left is adding two more boards to the last side.
+Can you see that the original two sides are opposite to each other?
+Making those two sides first is a very simple assembly process.

 Perfect Planter to Cover Plastic Flower Pots

-For outdoor use, no bottom is needed for this simple wooden planter.
+This simple wooden planter does not need a bottom for outdoor use.
 Three boards were used for two planters.
-You would need a fourth board in order to have the stakes to make the supports to hold the wooden planters together.
+You would need a fourth board for the stakes to make the supports to hold the wooden planters together.

 Citronella Plant Wooden Planter

-I was so excited to insert my plastic flower pot to make sure it would fit in the simple wooden planter box!
+I was so excited to insert my plastic flower pot to ensure it would fit in the simple wooden planter box!
 It fits perfectly!
-The plastic flower pot is very snug in the wooden planter making it very easy to move.
+The plastic flower pot is very snug in the wooden planter, making it very easy to move.

 Bottomless Wooden Planter for Plastic Flower Pots